1. Although she never married, Jane Austen did become engaged—for one night.

-Jane Austen changed her mind overnight, however, and refused the proposal the next morning.
+Austen changed her mind overnight, however, and refused the proposal the next morning.
 The awkwardness of the situation caused her to leave Manydown immediately.
 We can only speculate what Jane Austen’s thoughts were about the proposal.
 Perhaps she initially accepted because the marriage would have given her financial security and the means to assist her parents and sister.
-And, perhaps she changed her mind because she believed – as she later wrote to a niece considering a marriage of convenience – that “nothing can be compared to the misery of being bound without Love.”
+And, perhaps she changed her mind because she believed—as she later wrote to a niece considering a marriage of convenience—that “nothing can be compared to the misery of being bound without Love.”
 Fortunately for her readers, she chose to remain single and was able to focus on writing rather than running a household and raising children.

-As the late Professor Donald Greene pointed out, “When the snobbish Sir Walter Elliot says of the hero of Persuasion, ‘Mr. Wentworth was nobody … quite unconnected, nothing to do with the Strafford family.
+As Donald Greene, former English literature specialist at the University of Southern California, pointed out, “When the snobbish Sir Walter Elliot says of the hero of Persuasion, ‘Mr. Wentworth was nobody…quite unconnected, nothing to do with the Strafford family.
 One wonders how the names of many of our nobility become so common,’ it adds to the piquancy of the satire that Jane Austen’s family was in fact ‘connected’ with the real-life Strafford Wentworths.”

 Austen also used names from the Wentworth genealogy tree while writing Pride and Prejudice.
 Her hero Mr. Darcy, the nephew of an earl, bears the names of two wealthy and powerful branches of the Wentworth family: Fitzwilliam (as in the Earls Fitzwilliam of Wentworth Woodhouse, in Yorkshire) and D’Arcy.